Digital divide: Education

 The digital divide impacts children's ability to learn and grow in low-income school districts.
-Without Internet access, students are unable to cultivate necessary technological skills to understand today's dynamic economy.
-The need for the internet starts while children are in school – necessary for matters such as school portal access, homework submission, and assignment research.
+Without Internet access, students are unable to cultivate necessary technological skills to understand today's dynamic economy.“Even with access, disparities in device quality, internet reliability, and digital literacy influence educational outcomes, especially for low-income and minority students ” The need for the internet starts while children are in school – necessary for matters such as school portal access, homework submission, and assignment research.
 The Federal Communications Commission's Broadband Task Force created a report showing that about 70% of teachers give students homework that demand access to broadband.
 Approximately 65% of young scholars use the Internet at home to complete assignments as well as connect with teachers and other students via discussion boards and shared files.
 A recent study indicates that approximately 50% of students say that they are unable to finish their homework due to an inability to either connect to the Internet or in some cases, find a computer.
+Additionally, The Public Policy Institute of California reported in 2023 that 27% of the state’s school children lack the necessary broadband to attend school remotely, and 16% have no internet connection at all.

 This has led to a new revelation: 42% of students say they received a lower grade because of this disadvantage.
 According to research conducted by the Center for American Progress, "if the United States were able to close the educational achievement gaps between native-born white children and black and Hispanic children, the U.S. economy would be 5.8 percent—or nearly $2.3 trillion—larger in 2050".

 In a reverse of this idea, well-off families, especially the tech-savvy parents in Silicon Valley, carefully limit their own children's screen time.
 The children of wealthy families attend play-based preschool programs that emphasize social interaction instead of time spent in front of computers or other digital devices, and they pay to send their children to schools that limit screen time.
 American families that cannot afford high-quality childcare options are more likely to use tablet computers filled with apps for children as a cheap replacement for a babysitter, and their government-run schools encourage screen time during school.
 Students in school are also learning about the digital divide.